dagster-io/dagster/examples/experimental/dagster-blueprints/examples/builtin-blueprints/README.md

 Using it involves two kinds of files.

 - The YAML files themselves, which contain blobs that conform to the `ShellCommandBlueprint` spec.
-These are located in the the [builtin_blueprints/pipelines/](builtin_blueprints/pipelines/) directory.
+E.g. [builtin_blueprints/pipelines/process_customers.yaml](builtin_blueprints/pipelines/process_customers.yaml).
 - The Python harness - a few lines of Python code that parse the YAML files to generate definitions to load into Dagster.
-These are located in the [builtin_blueprints/definition.py](builtin_blueprints/definition.py) file.
+These are located in the [builtin_blueprints/definitions.py](builtin_blueprints/definitions.py) file.

 ### Try it out

+Make sure the blueprints library is installed, using the instructions [here](../../README.md#install)

 Install the example: